Bentley Library Coronavirus Updates & Remote Resources

 - "Opium Trade" AND (Asia or China or Japan)

-The Bentley Library's Catalog also includes links to a number of online government documents (primary sources).
+The Bentley Library's Catalog also includes links to a number of online government documents which can be primary sources.

 Other keywords you can use to retrieve primary sources when combined with the name of your drug trade include: